 The main asthma quality metric required by the Healthcare Effectiveness Data and Information Set (HEDIS) is the asthma medication ratio (AMR), which assesses adults and children 5-64 years of age who were identified as having persistent asthma and had a ratio of controller medications to total asthma medications of 0.50 or greater during the measurement year.
 One study of children on Medicaid found that the AMR reliably predicted asthma exacerbations.
 Alternatively, this workgroup suggests measuring the frequency of bronchodilator prescription refills to track population health.
-Bronchodilators serve as rescue inhalers for treating sudden asthma symptoms.
-Measuring the frequency of bronchodilator prescription refills can help track patients who are using their rescue inhaler more than recommended.
+Bronchodilator prescription refills can help track patients who are using their rescue inhaler more than recommended.